AgentOak/lichtphp/README.md

 ## lichtphp

-Yet another lightweight PHP framework.
+Yet another modern PHP framework.
 For PHP 8.1+ only.
 Features PSR-11 dependency injection with autowiring.

+Currently in development with many pending TODOs littered throughout the code.

 ### Usage